 She has experience with mentoring students at all levels including high school students, graduate students, fellows, medical students and residents.
 Her past mentees have experienced a great degree of success and have gone on to go on to medical school, PhD programs, graduated from doctoral and medical programs, and produce several high quality publications.
 Dr. Webb looks forward to using her research and training skills to help STAR-PREP scholars build on their talent.
 Her primary role in the program will be to ensure that PREP scholars are striving to meet their goals and strengthening their skills.
 She will provide counseling for PREP scholars and will help them to navigate through career and personal issues.
 She will also lead the forums that are specifically designed for PREP.

 Dr. Hassel is one of two IDP Team Members for STAR-PREP.
 He received his PhD in Biochemistry from Johns Hopkins University and completed postdoctoral studies at the Uniformed Services University of the Health Sciences and the Cleveland Clinic Foundation where he and colleagues were the first to clone the endonuclease RNase-L, a key mediator of antiviral activity.
-He is a tenured Associate Professor of Microbiology and Immunology at the UMSOM where he has identified broader roles for RNase-L in cancer and innate immunity through research funded by NIH, ACS and the VA.
+He is a tenured Professor of Microbiology and Immunology at the UMSOM where he has identified broader roles for RNase-L in cancer and innate immunity through research funded by NIH, ACS and the VA.

 Leanne Simington is a Contracts and Grants Coordinator.
 She provides day to day assistance with STAR-PREP including managing the webpage, recruiting, advertising, scheduling events, and answering questions from prospective scholars.
-She is also assisting with other training grants for the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center.
+She also assists with other training grants for the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center.